 - Decide which energy conservation measures you want to install.

-- Mail the receipts (or copies of the receipts), the Energy Rebate form, and the Energy Audit Checklist to:
+- Mail the receipts (or copies of the receipts), the Energy cash payment form, and the Energy Audit Checklist to:

 Oregon Department of Energy

 You will receive a cash payment check in approximately four weeks.
 The maximum cash payment is $500. cash payments are available as long as there is funding.
 All energy efficiency improvements must meet SHOW´s installation standards and may be inspected on request.

 Electric or gas heated-homes